ribtoks/code-jamming/_posts/2013-10-29-rails-development-environment-in-emacs-on-opensuse-linux.md

 <pre><span style="color: #000000;">&gt;</span> . ~/.bash_profile</pre>

-It&#8217;s a bit frustrating that if bash finds a _.bash_profile_ file, it ignores _.bashrc_, so be careful.
+It's a bit frustrating that if bash finds a _.bash_profile_ file, it ignores _.bashrc_, so be careful.
 Usually, I just move this one line from _.bash_profile_ to _.profile_ or _.bashrc_.

 Then check requirements and install everything what is needed

 <pre>&gt; rvm requirements</pre>

-Now let&#8217;s set ruby version to 2.0 and install rails (4):
+Now let's set ruby version to 2.0 and install rails (4):

 <pre>&gt; rvm install 2.0
 &gt; rvm use 2.0
 &gt; gem install rails
 &gt; gem install sqlite3</pre>

 Now, when everything is ready, we can configure Emacs installation.
-I assume you&#8217;ve already installed emacs package via your favorite package manager.
+I assume you've already installed emacs package via your favorite package manager.

 Then lets add some custom configuration file for ruby configs in the _.emacs.d_ directory, say _ruby-configuration.el_ and add it to your .emacs file using